globalizejs/globalize/README.md

 zeros are in a 'billion', you could extend the culture information as follows:
 <pre>
-// define culture information without overwriting any existing values jQuery.cultures.fr = jQuery.extend(true, {
+// define culture information without overwriting any existing values jQuery.global.cultures.fr = jQuery.extend(true, {
     numberFormat: {
         billionZeros: 12
     }
-}, jQuery.cultures.fr);
+}, jQuery.global.cultures.fr);
 </pre>
 Using this mechanism, the "fr" culture will be created if it does not exist.
 And if it does, the given values will be added to it, taking care not to overwrite anything that is already defined (if you'd prefer to overwrite, you'd switch the last two arguments).
-When the jquery.glob.fr.js script is eventually included, it too uses this technique, ensuring addition to the already-defined culture information.
+When the jquery.global.fr.js script is eventually included, it too uses this technique, ensuring addition to the already-defined culture information.
 </p>

-<a name="defining"></a>
 <h2 id="defining">Defining Culture Information</h2>
 <p>
-Each culture is defined in its own script with the naming scheme jquery.glob.&lt;code&gt;.js (along with its minified version, jquery.glob.&lt;code&gt;.min.js).
-You may include any number of these scripts, making them available in the jQuery.cultures mapping.
-Including one of these scripts does NOT automatically make it the current culture selected in the jQuery.culture property.
+Each culture is defined in its own script with the naming scheme jquery.global.&lt;code&gt;.js (along with its minified version, jquery.global.&lt;code&gt;.min.js).
+You may include any number of these scripts, making them available in the jQuery.global.cultures mapping.
+Including one of these scripts does NOT automatically make it the current culture selected in the jQuery.global.culture property.
 </p>
 <p>
-The neutral English culture is defined directly in jquery.glob.js, and set both to the properties "en" and "default" of the jQuery.cultures mapping.
+The neutral English culture is defined directly in jquery.global.js, and set both to the properties "en" and "default" of the jQuery.global.cultures mapping.
 Extensive comments describe the purpose of each of the fields defined.
 </p>
 <p>